 If you’re ready for some refreshments before you set off for Frankfurt, stop in at the lovely Rüdesheimer Hof Hotel on Drosselgasse.
 In good weather you can enjoy a meal or a drink in the courtyard, whilst the restaurant is open year round.

 The Rüdesheimer Hof Hotel is also a great choice if you prefer to stay overnight in Rüdesheim.
 Click here for current prices.

-After exploring Rüdesheim, make your way to Frankfurt, just 66 kilometres away, to end your five day visit to Germany’s Upper Middle Rhine Valley.
+After exploring Rüdesheim, make your way to Frankfurt, just 66 kilometres away, to end your five-day self drive Rhine Valley visit.